Markeljan/coingecko-ai/README.md

 ## Description

-CoinGecko-AI: Your intelligent companion for real-time cryptocurrency insights and price tracking powered by advanced AI.
+CoinGecko-AI: Your intelligent companion for real-time cryptocurrency insights and price tracking provided Coingecko API's.

 CoinGecko-AI is a cutting-edge project that combines the power of artificial intelligence with real-time cryptocurrency data from CoinGecko.
 This innovative tool provides users with intelligent insights on crypto market data.
 CoinGecko-AI offers a unique and intuitive way to navigate the complex world of digital assets, making it an invaluable resource for both novice and experienced crypto enthusiasts.